Mapping the Conditions for Hydrodynamic Instability on Steady State Accretion Models of Protoplanetary Disks: Results

-by \cite{Lin_2015} and goes beyond the scope of this work.
+For a disk to be unstable due to VSI, a vertical gradient in angular velocity is required.
+The stratification has to be neutral in the sense of buoyancy, or at least allow for sufficiently fast thermal relaxation in order to overcome restoring buoyancy forces.
+A vertically buoyant structure also allows for the growth of VSI if $\tau_{\mathrm{relax}} \Omega\lesssim 10$ is fulfilled \citep{Nelson_2012}.
+In order to calculate the growth rates for the VSI with \autoref{VSI_growth}, a certain radial wavenumber was chosen.
+We then used \autoref{VSI_max} to determine which corresponding vertical wavenumber leads to maximum growth of a perturbation.
+The results of \cite{Lin_2015} suggest, that modes with large \CORR{wavenumber} decay in viscous disks since their growth time becomes similar to the viscous time scale.
+They therefore draw the conclusion, that only perturbations with wavenumbers in the order of $k_R H \sim \mathcal{O}(10)$ will grow significantly, where $H$ refers to the disk's local pressure scale height.
+We chose $k_R H= 50$ for our investigation, because this value is $\sim \mathcal{O}(10)$ but also sufficiently large to allow for efficient cooling at larger radii (see \autoref{t_diff}). \ADD{Higher wavenumbers allow in principle for VSI in even larger areas beyond the adiabatic regions.
+A determination of the fastest growing wavenumbers, including the effects of realistic thermal relaxation models requires a numerical study like it was done by \cite{Lin_2015} and goes beyond the scope of this work.
 Our investigation of the VSI therefore relies on the arbitrary choice of a $k_R$ in the order of magnitude that was suggested by \cite{Lin_2015}.} At larger distances to the star, the disk becomes optically thinner and stable to buoyancy, which renders it unstable to the VSI.
 As can be seen in \autoref{VSI}, growth rates increase with vertical distance to the midplane.
 Close to the midplane they reach values of $\sim$ \SIrange{e-4}{e-3}{\om} and growth rates of up to $\sim$ \SIrange{e-2}{e-1}{\om} at heights larger than $z/R \sim 0.05$.
 For very faint, low mass stars, temperatures far away from the star are quite low ($T\lesssim 20 K$).
 It can be seen in \autoref{t_thin} that optically thin relaxation times are strongly temperature dependent ($\tau_{\mathrm{emit}}\propto T^{-3}$).
 Therefore, optically thin cooling dominates the outer regions of the disk for low mass stars.
 This time scale can become so large, that criterion \eqref{VSI_crit} for VSI growth is no longer obeyed and no outer VSI-susceptible zone exists.
 Temperatures rise when the solar mass is increased and the outer regions become susceptible for VSI, as can be seen in \autoref{VSI}a.
 Therefore we find that the mass of the central star has different effects on the susceptibility to the VSI in the inner and in the outer parts of the disk.
 A low stellar mass (compared to the disk mass) leads to large convectively unstable zones, which are also VSI susceptible, but to slow thermal relaxation in the outer regions, which inhibits the growth there (\autoref{VSI}a upper panels).
 Larger stellar masses lead to smaller convection zones but to fast thermal relaxation far away from the star, which has the opposite effect on the VSI.
 A generally hotter disk due to a more massive star therefore becomes susceptible to VSI at larger radii but less VSI active at smaller radii.

 An increase of the disk's mass has the opposite effect on the inner VSI active regions.
 As described in the previous sections, low disk masses lead to a disk that is stable against buoyancy.
 This means that the inner VSI-susceptible regions are small for small disk masses and larger for large disk masses (see \autoref{VSI}b).
 The outer susceptible region shows a different behavior.
 When the disk mass is very small ($M_{\mathrm{disk}}\sim \SI{0.01}{\solmass}$), densities also become small at larger radii.
 Consequently, collisions between molecules and dust particles become rare, and thermal relaxation slows down.
 This is why the outer VSI-susceptible region is smaller for smaller disk masses.